atallah3/security-study-logs/Web_App_Security/README.md

-##  Web App Security
+#  Web App Security

-This section contains foundational and advanced concepts in web application security.
-It covers general principles, practical vulnerabilities, and overlaps with common certifications like eWPT and eWPTX.
+This section contains foundational and advanced notes in web application security.
+It covers general principles, practical vulnerabilities, and overlaps with common certifications like eWPT and more.

-### 🔰 Fundamentals
+###  Fundamentals
 -
-### 🚪 Recon & Discovery
+###  Recon & Discovery
 -

-## 🧾 Web Certifications
+##  Web Certifications
 - **eWPT** – eLearnSecurity Web Application Penetration Tester
   → [View eWPT Notes uncompleted]()